arun-k-shrestha/volume-control-computer-vision/README.md

 `VolumeControl.py` is the main file to run. `Module.py` contains helper functions from opencv and mediapipe packages.

+UI includes a window with camera image.
+Play something on your computer, changing the distance between your index finger and thumb changes the volume

 ## Common Errors

 Few lines of code might not run on Windows.